chanzuckerberg/cellxgene/docs/REST_API.md

 **Response body:**

-- For 200 Success, differential expression statistics returned as array of arrays sorted by obs index, where each contains the following values:
+- For 200 Success, differential expression statistics returned as array of arrays sorted by varindex, where each contains the following values:

   - **varIndex**: variable index for the computed results
-  - **avgDiff**: log fold-change of the average expression between the two groups.
+  - **logfoldchange**: log fold-change of the average expression between the two groups.
 Positive values indicate that the gene is more highly expressed in the first group,
   - **pVal**: unadjusted p-value,
-  - **pValAdj**: Adjusted p-value, based on bonferroni correction using all genes in the original dataset),
-  - **set1AvgExp:** average expression value for all observations in set 1,
-  - **set2AvgExp**: average expression value for all observations in set 2
+  - **pValAdj**: adjusted p-value

   Statistics are encoded as an array of arrays, with fields ordered as:

-  _varIndex_, _avgDiff_, _pVal_, _pValAdj_, _set1AvgExp_, _set2AvgExp_
+  _varIndex_, _logfoldchange_, _pVal_, _pValAdj_

   For example:

   ```
   [
-    [ 328, -2.569489, 2.655706e-63, 3.642036e-57, 383.393, 583.9 ],
+    [ 1720, 2.4679039, 2.3124478092035228e-175, 4.250279073316075e-172 ]
     // ...
   ]
   ```